Research Interests

-I am Professor of Political Communication and Director of the Institute for Communication and Media Studies at the University of Bern since 2010.
-I am particularly interested in how political communication is changing through processes of digitalisation and transnationalisation.
-I want to understand which forces (can) shape political debates, how they are constituted and how they influence each other.
-Furthermore, I am interested in how our ideological attitudes shape our information behaviour and what effects result from this.
+Silke Adam is Professor of Political Communication and Director of the Institute of Communication and Media Studies at the University of Bern since 2010.
+She is interested in various facets of political communication – in particular, how political communication is changing in the age of digitalisation.
+She examines what forces can shape political debates and what form they take.
+In addition, she explores how identities and political attitudes influence political information behaviour and what effects result from this.

 Publication Year Type

-• Ani Baghumyan: Conspiracy Theories: From Exposure to Effects. (laufend)
+• Ani Baghumyan: Conspiracy Theories: From Exposure to Effects. (in progress)

 • Chiara Valli: Personality and Political Information Behavior: Who consumes what, for what reason and with what effect.
 (2024)